Salted Caramel – the Early Days…

 Swirl, don’t stir!

-My sister and I had such a crush on James Martin in high school!
-He is a celebrity chef that was all over BBC Food shows like Ready Steady Cook and Sweet Baby James.
 He always did the most incredible things with sugar and caramel as he had Pastry Chef training as well.

 After about 2 months of just staring at him on cooking shows, the information he shared started penetrating through my googling eyes, into my brain!
 Haha!